coleww/cole-codes-cool-code/source/2015-06-09-trigger-loading-route-in-ember.html.markdown

 ---
-title: Trigger Loading Routes in Ember
+title: Manually Trigger Loading Routes in Ember
 date: 2015-06-09 17:12 UTC
 ---

+# Manually Trigger Loading Routes in Ember
+## cuz Ember can't do  e v e r y t h i n g  for you

 Loading routes in Ember are pretty frigging sweet.
 You can drop a spinner .gif pretty much any frigging where you want.
 You can even make nested loading routes: it's frigging awesome.